EpicEricEE/typst-plugins/equate/src/equate.typ

 // and displayed at every line, optionally with sub-numbering.
 //
 // Parameters:
+// - breakable: Whether to allow page breaks within the equation.
 // - sub-numbering: Whether to add sub-numbering to the equation.
 // - number-mode: Whether to number all lines or only lines containing a label.
 //                Must be either "line" or "label".